Adding interactivity to your Flutter app

 along with 41 likes.
 These values are stored in the

-and _favoriteCount
+_isFavorited and _favoriteCount fields:

 class _FavoriteWidgetState extends State<FavoriteWidget> {